-Two students from Collin College and University of North Texas presented posters for the Convergence Technology Center at the 2017 HI-TEC Conference in Salt Lake City, UT.
+Two students from Collin College and University of North Texas presented posters for the Convergence Technology Center at the 2019 HI-TEC Conference in St. Louis, MO.

 Educators Success Stories

 Craig Pontius is a graduate of Lansing Community College.
 Over his educational career at LCC, Craig has had numerous courses in the Convergence Technology field including Cisco CCNA training and wireless networking.
 Craig plans to enroll in the VoIP Foundations course and add this technology to his skill set.
 Due to his training and coursework, Craig was able to find employment as a network engineer at Michigan Automotive Compressor in Lansing, MI.

 Favio Pena has a bachelor’s degree in IT from UNT, and was introduced to El Centro’s Cisco Academy by one of El Centro’s faculty.
 He has taken CCNA classes and became employed by El Centro as a lead tech in setting up labs for all classes at the college’s main campus.
 He has been asked to be an adjunct faculty to teach a hardware class at the West Dallas campus.
 Similarly, student Stephen Rorai works at El Centro as a PC support technician, supporting about 3,000 PCs and printers.